bknyaz/sgg/README.md

 ## VG Results

-Results here are obtained using Mask R-CNN with ResNet-50 as a backbone, while in the paper we used Faster R-CNN with VGG16 as a backbone,  hence the difference.
+Results here are obtained using Mask R-CNN with ResNet-50 as a backbone, while in the paper we used Faster R-CNN with VGG16 as a backbone.
+We also skip a refinement step in this repo, which is usually required to improve SGGen results.
+Hence there's some difference in results from the paper.
 See full details in the paper.
-Pretraining Mask R-CNN  on VG should help to improve results.

 | Loss | Detector |  SGCls-R@100 |  SGCls-R_ZS@100 | PredCls-R@50 | PredCls-R_ZS@50
 |:-----|:-----:|:-----:|:-----:|:-----:|:-----:|